Rikkopanda/Oester_zwammen_meet_en_regel/README.md

 1 esp32 microcontroller with all measuring devices and 2 outputs is one unit in the field

 Components:
+Raspberry pi 5
+ESP32 microcontroller
+CAN-controller+transeiver - MPC2551 (transeiver TJA1050 integrated)
+CAN-transeiver CJMCU-2551
+Sensors:
+BME680 - humidity, temperature, pressure
+MHZC19 - co2 measuring
+bi-directional level-shifter, 3v <-> 5v

 # how to install
 project is done on Linux
+the server is made in docker container node-red is run on the server

 # dependencies
+the node-red flow depends on multiple packages; these are located on package.json

 # how to use